 |$5.0 - $10 Billion||$53,040|

 |$10 - $25 Billion||$58,340|

 |Transitional - 1 Year||$530|

 7. What happens if I don't renew for the current year but want to renew the following year?

-Membership dues are due by January 1, 2013.
+Membership dues are due by January 1, 2014.
 If dues are not paid by this date, all member benefits will be suspended.
-Your company's employees will not be able to register/attend any conferences, receive member discounts or copies of Equipment Leasing & Finance magazine, or use the members-only section of ELFAonline.org for the lapsed year or until dues are paid.
+Your company's employees will not be able to receive member discounts or copies of the Equipment Leasing & Finance magazine, or access the members-only sections of ELFAonline.org for the lapsed year or until dues are paid.

 9. I'm a former member.
 Can I pay dues to be reinstated?

 If your membership has lapsed during the previous year, you are required to pay for both the current and previous years' dues.
 If it has been two years or more since your membership was active, your company must rejoin as a new member.

 10. What portion of the 2014 ELFA membership dues are deductible as a business expense?

 Payments for membership renewals are deductible for most members of a trade association under Section 162 of the Internal Revenue Code.
 However, under a provision of the 1993 Federal Tax Legislation, beginning in 1994 the portion of dues used by a trade association for state and federal lobbying purposes is not deductible by members as a business expense for federal tax purposes.
 For 2014, the percentage of an ELFA member's dues that are deductible as a business expense is 70%.